Krukov/cashews/Readme.md

 Cache plays significant role in modern applications and everybody wanna use all power of async programming and cache..
 There are a few advance techniques with cache and async programming that can help you to build simple, fast, scalable and reliable applications.
+Caches

 # Features
+- Decorator base api, just decorate and play
+- Cache invalidation by time, 'ttl' a required parameter to avoid storage overflow and endless cache
 - Support Multi backend (Memory, Redis, memcache by request)
 - Can cache any objects securely with pickle (use hash key).
 - Simple configuring and API

-## Utils
+## API
 - [simple cache](#simple-cache)
 - [fail cache](#fail-cache)
 - [hit-rate cache](#hit-cache)